Members of the PMHQ Slack community regularly host awesome events for product managers to swap tips and learn from one another.

 The answers revolved around the following themes:

-He wish he knew how to internalize popular mental frameworks, and how to modify them to fit his environment.
+He wish he knew how to internalize and deconstruct popular frameworks, and how to modify them to fit his environment.

 That is, he wanted to have the habit of starting each thought exercise with the following process: